wciesialka/img2txt/README.md

 ### Setup

-You may install the project using `python3 setup.py install` or `./setup.py install`.
+There are a few ways of installing this project.
+It can be found on [PyPI](https://pypi.org/project/AsciiDotter/).
+This allows you to use `pip install AsciiDotter`.

+Alternatively, you may clone the project to your workspace and run `setup.py install` to install.

 ### Requirements